tomrittervg/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 would be performed normally for third party domains only when the user revisits the first party domain.
-In lieu of 'double-keying', an HTTPS client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking (such as HSTS and HPKP.)
+In lieu of 'double-keying', an HTTPS client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking.
+An HTTPS client MAY entirely omit performing SCT Feedback in a Private Browsing Mode, it may perform it using data only gathered during the Private Browsing session, or it may use data gathered during normal browsing (in the same way HSTS and HPKP is used in many browser implementations today.)

 SCT Feedback is only performed when a user connects to a site via intentional web browsing or normal third party resource inclusion.